SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 and more about enjoying developing a fantastic story with your friends.
 Here are some ideas to help you with this.
 > Before beginning play, skim the rulebook at least once.
-Refer to it during the slow parts; make up the diﬃculties you can’t remember during the exciting scenes.
+Refer to it during the slow parts; make up the difficulties you can’t remember during the exciting scenes.
 > You’re in charge of the rules, not your players.
 However, ﬁnd that balance between being too strict and too lenient.
 Players need to feel